 To request aid-in-dying medication in New Mexico, a patient must be:

 A patient who meets the requirements above will be prescribed aid-in-dying medication only if:

-You can read the full text of Elizabeth Whitefield End of Life Options Act on the New Mexico legislature’s website.
+You can read the full text of the End-of-Life Options Act on the New Mexico legislature's website.